propalparolnapervom/CONTAINERIZATION/KUBERNETES/COMMANDS/CERTIFICATES Commands.md

 - `admin.key` - the `private key`;
 - `admin.crt` - the `certificate`.

+> **NOTE**: The `certificate` must contain information, that this Client requires admin privileges.

 Generate new `private key`
 ```
 openssl genrsa -out admin.key 2048
 ```

 Generate new `CSR` (Certificate Signing Request), based on the `private key` from above

-> **NOTE**: The value for `/CN` could be any random one - "kube-admin" is here.
+> **NOTE**: Whatever random value for `/CN` is chosen, `kubectl` will use it for authentication.
-> But this name is used by `kubectl` to authenticate.
-> Thus, this is the name you will see for `kubectl` in audit logs, for example
+> So corresponding name will be used to log its activity within audit logs, for example.

+> **NOTE**: K8S has "system:masters" group with admin priviliges.
+>
+>  To distinct admin user from non-admin user, it should be added to that group by adding "/O=system:masters" within a certificate
 ```
-openssl req -new -key admin.key -subj "/CN=kube-admin" -out admin.csr
+openssl req -new -key admin.key -subj "/CN=kube-admin/O=system:masters" -out admin.csr
 ```

 Generate a new `certificate`, by signing the `CSR` with CA key pair